Was Johnny Depp Wasting Money Or Was Jack Sparrow Just Burying Treasure?

 Johnny Depp’s financial management group did not, however, protect his confidentiality but instead leaked his purchasing habits, alleging the beloved Jack Sparrow spends $30,000 a month on wine and that overall Depp spends about $2 million per month.
 Many other details of Johnny’s financial affairs have appeared in numerous publications.

 So is Johnny Depp broke now?
 Is Captain Jack Sparrow’s net worth now zero even after all his great pirate movies?
 No, because net worth includes home equity and any property of real value.
-Even assuming Johnny’s liquid assets are depleted, something Johnny’s attorney dismissed as a wild allegation, the Jack Sparrow actor’s real estate and other investments are quite valuable.
+Even assuming Johnny’s liquid assets are depleted, something Johnny’s attorney dismissed as a wild allegation, The Jack Sparrow actor’s real estate and other investments are quite valuable.

-Johnny Depp owns 14 multi-million dollar homes which he purchased for $75 million and an $18 million 150-foot yacht, according to People.
-Captain Jack Sparrow’s pirate booty also includes 12 storage units full of fine art masterpieces and memorabilia worth tens of millions of dollars.
+Johnny Depp owns 14 multi-million dollar homes which he purchased for $75 million, and an $18 million 150-foot yacht according to People.
+Captian Jack Sparrow’s pirate booty also includes 12 storage units full of fine art masterpieces and memorabilia worth tens of millions of dollars.

-The Jack Sparrow pirate treasure stashed away in those storage containers also includes gold and jewels set into very expensive fine jewelry, according to People.
+The Jack Sparrow pirate treasure stashed away in those storage containers also includes gold and jewels set into very expensive fine jewelry according to People.
 There are also at least 200 valuable paintings, including some by Andy Warhol.

 Johnny Depp may also own multiple cellars full of investment grade wine, considering the alleged wine budget.
 Not even Captain Jack Sparrow could drink that much.
 Investing in wine is no more strange than investing in gold, silver, diamonds, or art.
 These are ways to invest wealth for a long term yield, that grows in value instead of being eaten away by inflation or lost on risky stocks.
 Money Crashers explains.